Dashboard on Ubuntu

 When the Tyk Dashboard has finished installing, it will have installed some

 init scripts, but it will not be running yet.
 The next step will be to setup each application - thankfully this can be done with three very simple commands.

-You need to ensure the MongoDB service is running before proceeding.
+You need to ensure the MongoDB and Redis services are running before proceeding.